nullstack/nullstack.github.io/articles/routes-and-params.md

 ---
 title: Routes and Params
-description: Server functions are specialized microservices that at transpile time are converted into API entry points
+description: Nullstack has built-in routes, it would make no sense otherwise since web applications are expected to have hyperlinks.
 ---

 Nullstack has built-in routes, it would make no sense otherwise since web applications are expected to have hyperlinks.

-Any tag can receive a route attribute, be it a component, inner component, or simples HTML tag.
+Any tag can receive a route attribute, be it a component, inner component, or simple HTML tag.

 ```jsx
 import Nullstack from 'nullstack';